arthurvinx/annotate/README.md

 After the creation of a levelDB database, the `imapping` sub-command can be used to map the queries from a BLAST/DIAMOND tabular output to new identifiers.
 In this example we will use a DIAMOND output containing GenBank/RefSeq identifiers in the hits/subject column ([diamond.m8](https://github.com/arthurvinx/annotate/blob/master/test/diamond.m8)).

-Three arguments are required to annotate queries, an input, an output, and the database used for the mapping.
+Three arguments are required to annotate queries: an input, an output, and the database to be used for the mappings.
 To annotate the queries using the `example` database, type:

 ```bash
 annotate idmapping diamond.m8 output.txt example